3mdeb/openpower-coreboot-docs/devnotes/porting.md

                                  + MAX_HBBL_SIZE)
 ```

-The working addressess are ORed with HRMOR ingore bit (bit 0 in BE, or bit 63
+The working addresses are ORed with HRMOR ignore bit (bit 0 in BE, or bit 63
 in LE).

 For initial bootblock launching the HBB may contain the entire coreboot.rom,
-since HBBL does everythig what we need for now.
+since HBBL does everything what we need for now.

 ## Enabling console